Bonfire Night ideas: 13 suggestions for memorable get-togethers outdoors

 You can transform the dining table into a fire pit by simply lifting the ceramic insert, adding the glass fire shield and lighting the gas.
 It's 'a great way to keep the party going and guests warm,' says the team at Bramblecrest (opens in new tab).

 'Optional griddle plates are available allowing you to cook Bonfire Night treats for your guests whilst sitting comfortably around the table – no need to leave the party!'

 Pair with a chic outdoor sofa piled with soft cushions and blankets for extra comfort.
-This set-up would also make a brilliant option if you're looking for winter patio ideas.
+This set-up would also make a brilliant option for a winter patio.

-Not just for kids, toasting marshmallows always feels like a treat.
+Not just a garden activity for kids, toasting marshmallows always feels like a treat.
 And if you're lighting a fire pit this Bonfire Night, there's no excuse not to whip up some s'mores!

 Invest in some extra long marshmallow skewers for ease.
 Then, once they're done just how you like them, sandwich between two biscuits with a couple of chunks of chocolate for a deliciously indulgent treat.

 Take care of the toasting part for little ones, keeping other children carefully supervised.